Keaʻau High School

-Keaʻau High School is a public high school in Kea'au, Hawaii, US built in 1999 on 55 acre of land.
+Keaʻau High School is a public high school in Keaʻau, Hawaii, US built on 55 acre of land.
 The school is operated by the Hawaii Department of Education (HIDOE).
 Its mascot is the Cougar.
+Founded in 1999, it is the newest public high school on Hawaiʻi island.

 History

-In 1997, an environmental study was conducted to build a new high school and elementary in the Keaau area.
-This was done after adjacent school Waiakea High was subject to overcrowding due to students from the Puna district attending the school.
+In 1997, an environmental study was conducted to build a new high school and elementary in the Keaʻau area.
+This was done after adjacent school Waiākea High was subject to overcrowding due to students from the Puna district attending the school.
 In anticipation for growth in Puna, the schools were approved for construction.
 The school opened in 1999 to 280 freshmen students, with the elementary school opening two years prior.
 The first graduating class graduated in 2003.

 The State of Hawaii purchased the land from the Shipman Foundation.
 The state paid $687,835 for the land.

 The school's campus is fronted by the Keaau-Pahoa Bypass Road.
 The road was intended to open in time for the school's opening, but as of July 1998, its opening was expected to be delayed.

 The school was built in several phases.
 Phase one of the school opened its main classrooms and buildings.
 Subsequent phases, scheduled in 2000, resulted in the addition of various facilities, including sport stadiums, a cafeteria, and facilities for Career and Technical Education.

+2014 lava flow

+As a result of the 2014 lava flow, students from the Pahoa High and Intermediate School were displaced and moved to Keaʻau High School.

+Campus

+The school sits on 55 acres of land.
+It has many notable features, such as having individual student restrooms, a gymnasium, along with various sports facilities.